jyleong/Cocoa/content/about/resume.md

 __BSM Technologies__
 #### Full Stack Developer | Burnaby, BC | Jan 2018 - Present

-* Created, fixed, maintained features with React, Redux, TypeScript, MSSQL Server of an application showing fleet and driver behaviour of
+* Product-focused developer using ReactJS, NodeJS, TypeScript and MSSqlServer to build the analytics dashboard for the fleet tracking industry, allowing fleet managers’ knowledge and context of their data
-* Demonstrated proof of concept data pipeline and ETL process leading company to new direction to migrate applications onto the cloud
+* Demonstrated proof of concept data pipeline and Extract, Transform, Load process influencing company to migrate applications and infrastructure onto the cloud
-* Added user analytics framework into product line providing customer insights for product design team to make informative feature decisions
+* Integrated user analytics to existing applications, providing product design team with customer insight to make informative feature decisions
 * Extended database stored procedures to process and summarize IoT records to read in data from new device providers leading to better app integration for new customers

 __Neurio Technologies__
 #### Junior SW Dev/SDET Co-op | Vancouver, BC |  Dec 2016 - Sept 2017

-* Designed, built and integrated CI/CD pipeline on AWS Code Pipeline to build, test and release current front end and REST API increasing test coverage to 70%
+* Designed, built and integrated CI/CD with AWS Code Pipeline to build, test and release current front end and REST API increasing test coverage to 70%
-* Built a Flask web application as a testing infrastructure to schedule, compile, execute, measure and log builds to test the results of the new software product
+* Built a Flask web application as a testing infrastructure to schedule, compile, execute, measure and log builds to test the results of their new storage optimization analytics software
 * Created sensor simulation tool to simulate real appliance energy consumption with Java and automating it to provide reliable data for analytics developers
-* Extended and refactored Python/Java/Jenkins automation framework on Scala REST API, speeding up, making the CI pipeline dynamic and more robust for coverage
+* Extended and refactored Python/Java/Jenkins automation framework on Scala REST API, streamlining the CI pipeline and providing more robust coverage

 __Schneider Electric__
 #### Software Test Engineer Co-op | Burnaby, BC | Sept 2015 - Apr 2016